tuchuanwang/githouse/readme.txt

 Git is free software distributed under the GPL
 Git has a mutable index called stage.
 G/it tracks changes of files.
-Creating a new branch is quick and simple.
+Greating a new branch is quick and simple.

 2023/06/20练习
 greating a new branch   git chechout -b dev = 1:git branch dev		//创建指针dev
 										 	  2:git chechout dev	//选择指针dev